Channels

 var page = 0

-var res = await Talo.Channels.GetChannels(page)
+var res = await Talo.Channels.GetChannels(new GetChannelsOptions { page = page })

 var channels: Channel[] = res.channels